nauam/Courses/docs/learning/howto/java-plugin.md

-# Developing a Custom QW Control Java Plugin
+# Developing a Custom Rundeck Java Plugin

 This tutorial covers:

-- Why you might benefit from a custom QW Control Java plugin
+- Why you might benefit from a custom Rundeck Java plugin
-- How to set up your development environment to write, build and test QW Control Java plugins
+- How to set up your development environment to write, build and test Rundeck Java plugins

-## Why create a QW Control plugin in Java?
+## Why create a Rundeck plugin in Java?

-QW Control Community is an open source runbook automation platform that comes with a lot of functionality out of the box, like running script commands on your nodes with a command step.
+Rundeck Community is an open source runbook automation platform that comes with a lot of functionality out of the box, like running script commands on your nodes with a command step.
 If you can already run commands with the default functionality, why would you want to write a new plugin to do that?

 Several reasons: